 Towards that end, all reading this are encouraged to watch the movie and are also encouraged to SHARE the link on their social media outlets.
 Missed the link earlier in this post?
 Here it is again:

 Even the doc’s promotional trailer has won an award from Canada’s Yes Let’s Make a Movie Film Festival

 In his review, Buckner states, “The chain of events in Disregard the Vampire are also breathtaking.
 It reminded me a lot of German director Warner Herzog’s similarly exhilarating Burden of Dreams (1982).
 They both illustrate the feverish dedication it takes to make a dream of telling a tale through the cinematic medium resonate into fruition.
 This is often when the impossible odds of doing so constantly pile up.
-Yet, Burden of Dreams, which concerned Herzog’s shooting of Fitzcarraldo (1982), saw completion of an undertaking from start to finish.
-Disregard the Vampire lets us peek into a development which is still in production.
-In many ways this is even more captivating and awe-inspiring.
-This is because its promise and potential is still in an infinite state.”
+Yet, Burden of Dreams, which concerned Herzog’s shooting of Fitzcarraldo (1982), saw the completion of an undertaking from start to finish.
+Disregard the Vampire lets us peek into a development that is still in production.
+In many ways, this is even more captivating and awe-inspiring.
+This is because its promise and potential are still in an infinite state.”

-The short teaser from Distance from Avalon , also edited by Eileen Slavin, has been featured in fourteen film festivals internationally and has won an Award itself from the Great Message International Film Festival.
+The short teaser from Distance from Avalon, also edited by Eileen Slavin, has been featured in fourteen film festivals internationally and has won an Award itself from the Great Message International Film Festival.